stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 * 30% Homework.
 * 50% Final project (including proposal, update, presentation, and paper).

-Send all assignment submissions and correspondences to psych204-spr1415-staff at lists dot stanford dot edu

-Assignments should be in .pdf form; fixed-width font appreciated.
+Assignments should be submitted to Canvas in .pdf form; fixed-width font appreciated.
 Assignments will be graded using the following scheme:

 After the first attempt of the problem set: